No [CII] or dust detection in two Little Red Dots at z$_{\rm spec}$ > 7

-Another potential issue is the partial overlap in photometric selection methods for LRDs \citep[e.g.,][]{Labbe2023b,Greene2024,Kokorev2024} and optical/NIR-selected DSFGs \citep[optically dark/faint galaxies; e.g.,][]{wangtao2019, Franco2018, Alcalde2019, Williams2019, Gomez-Guijarro2023, Xiao2023, Gomez-Guijarro2022a, Barrufet2023, Williams2024_RED, McKinney2023, Akins2023, Perez-Gonzalez2023_hstdark, Barro2024}, due to their similar red colors.
+Another potential issue is the partial overlap in photometric selection methods for LRDs \citep[e.g.,][]{Labbe2025,Greene2024,Kokorev2024} and optical/NIR-selected DSFGs \citep[optically dark/faint galaxies; e.g.,][]{wangtao2019, Franco2018, Alcalde2019, Williams2019, Gomez-Guijarro2023, Xiao2023, Gomez-Guijarro2022a, Barrufet2023, Williams2024_RED, McKinney2023, Akins2023, Perez-Gonzalez2023_hstdark, Barro2024}, due to their similar red colors.
 This may pose a challenge for DSFG studies, as optical/NIR-selected DSFGs typically have more relaxed selection criteria, relying solely on color and/or magnitude cuts without considering morphology.
 As a result, LRDs could inadvertently be included in DSFG samples.
 Additionally, studies also show that some DSFGs have compact morphology \citep[e.g.,][]{Gomez-Guijarro2023}.
 This overlap introduces ambiguity, as both populations could appear in the same sample category despite potentially distinct physical origins.
 For example, DSFGs are typically powered by intense star formation obscured by large amounts of dust, while AGN-driven LRDs may exhibit similar photometric properties due to their reddened SEDs but have fundamentally different drivers of energy output.

 In this study, we investigate two LRDs, ID9094 and ID2756\footnote{ID9094 and ID2756 correspond to gn17537 and gn28924, respectively, in the FRESCO \oiii\, catalog \citep{Meyer2024}.}, located in the JWST FRESCO GOODS-North field \citep{Oesch2023}.
-Due to the overlap in photometric selection criteria between DSFGs and LRDs, these two sources were initially classified as optically faint, dust-obscured galaxy candidates with red colors (F182M $-$ F444W $>$ 1.5 mag) and as the most massive candidates at $z_{\rm spec} > 7$ ($M_{\star}> 10^{10} ~M_{\odot}$) based on optical-to-near-IR SED fitting \citep{Xiao2024}.
-However, as revealed in this study, deep JWST NIRCam grism spectra later reveal the presence of broad H$\beta$ emission lines (Sect.~\ref{Sec: lrd}) -- previously tentative in FRESCO spectra and at the time of the NOEMA proposal -- along with a red, point-source-like morphology, indicating potential AGN activity.
+Due to the overlap in photometric selection criteria between DSFGs and LRDs, these two sources were initially classified as optically faint, dust-obscured galaxy candidates with red colors (F182M $-$ F444W $>$ 1.5 magnitude; hereafter mag) and as the most massive candidates at $z_{\rm spec} > 7$ ($M_{\star}> 10^{10} ~M_{\odot}$) based on optical-to-near-IR SED fitting \citep{Xiao2024}.
+However, as revealed in this study, deep JWST NIRCam grism spectra later reveal the presence of broad H$\beta$ emission lines (broad component of with full width at half maximum $>$ 1000 km s$^{-1}$; e.g., \cite{Matthee2024}; Sect.~\ref{Sec: lrd})\footnote{The broad lines were not clearly identified in the initial FRESCO spectra or at the time of the NOEMA proposal, due to the limited sensitivity of the FRESCO data.}, along with a red, point-source-like morphology, indicating potential AGN activity.